openmaptiles/www.openmaptiles.org/docs/style/maputnik.md

 category: style
 order: 1
 title: Design a Style with Maputnik
+titlehtml: Design a Style with Maputnik
+titlesidebar: Design a Style with Maputnik
 description: Edit Style with Mapbox Studio
 keywords: create, style
 ---